Code-Institute-Submissions/MS1_portfolio_website/README.md

 <span id="features-future"></span>

-## 2.2 Features left to implement in the future
+### 2.2 Features left to implement in the future
+- The text: "Hi, I'm Juan Developer" is typed when you open the page
 - Making the projects on the project page more interactive, by letting them move a little more.
 - Visualize my software development skills (such as html, css, etc) with a dots on the skills page